nens/threedi-results-analysis/README.rst

 The plugin can be added using one of the following ways:

-- Through the Lizard QGIS repository.
-Via menu bar go to:
-  Plugins > Manage And Install Plugins... > Settings; add the repo and reload.
+- Using the Lizard QGIS repository: via the QGIS menu bar go to Plugins > Manage And Install Plugins... > Settings; add the repo and reload.
   Install the plugin by selecting ThreeDiToolbox.
 - Copy or symlink the repo directory to your plugin directory (on Linux: